 - Green Onion: I try to buy on sale for about 50 cents a bunch (usually during Holidays) then put the white tips in a jar of water in a sunny window to regrow.
 Kids love taking ownership of the project.
 I only need to replenish every few months.
 Cost is so minimal that I don’t even count it.

-- Red Onion: Cost is a little higher than a standard onion, but they keep just as long.
+- Red Onion: The cost for Red Onion is a little higher than a standard onion, but they keep just as long.
 The same suggestions applies for storage.
-I used part in this and part in the salsa – two tablespoons is about a penny.
+I used part in this recipe and part in the Aji Salsa – two tablespoons is about a penny.
 (Keep any that you don’t use in the door of your fridge and you’ll be less likely to forget it’s there; they keep a long time, just trim off the cut edge which has a tendency to dry out.)

-- Mayonaisse: Buy your condiments in the summer when there are coupons out there and big sales – I look for about a dollar for a 32 ounce jar (notice I said jar – the squeeze bottles generally cost the same and hold less, plus you can’t get all of it out.)
+- Mayonnaise: Buy your condiments in the summer when there are coupons out there and big sales – I look for about a dollar for a 32 ounce jar (notice I said jar – the squeeze bottles generally cost the same and hold less, plus you can’t get all of it out.)
 If you miss the summer sales, another great time of the year for condiments is right before the Super Bowl.
 Cost for 1/4 cup is about 13 cents.

 - Corn Flour: I paid $1.89 for a bag – unfortunately it was measured in grams, but I think I’ve figured it pretty closely.
 The bag holds 1960 grams, and a cup is 104 grams.
-You can keep flour like this in your freezer if you don’t use it often.
+Keep flour like this in your freezer if you don’t use it often.
 Using three cups works out to about 30 cents.